 The Illinois State University School of Social Work is now accepting enrollment for the post-MSW School Social Worker license process.
-Social workers who currently hold an MSW degree from an accredited school of social work and want to be qualified to acquire the Illinois State Board license for school social work can apply as a non degree seeking student at Illinois State University to complete the required course work for state license and endorsement.
+Social workers who currently hold an MSW degree from an accredited school of social work and wish to become qualified to acquire the Illinois State Board of Education license for school social work must contact the Director of MSW Student Services Amy Dennison at email@example.com to begin the application process.

 Candidates must pass the Test of Academic Proficiency through the Illinois Certification Testing System prior to taking any classes in the advanced curriculum of the School Social Work Concentration.
 Students may submit ACT or SAT scores in lieu of the TAP.
 The composite ACT score must be at least 22 with the writing test and the SAT score must be a composite score of 1030 with critical reading and math.
 The ACT or SAT scores must be from within the last 10 years.
 Information about this test can be found at http://www.il.nesinc.com/